Cranbaerry/A.R.E.S/README.md

 [Permanent Invite Link To Support Discord Server](https://discord.gg/dhSdMsfgWe)

-I have gone about validating the latest V6.9 package with Microsoft, if a false positive is detected please follow the insructions under GUI>Dist>Submission Details. <<This also works as proof that all files are safe as they were manually reviewed by a Microsoft employee!
+I have gone about validating the latest V7 package with Microsoft, if a false positive is detected please follow the insructions within the "Submission" folder <<This also works as proof that all files are safe as they were manually reviewed by a Microsoft employee!

 Allows for easy searching of the VRChat cache folder for a particular avatar that has been previously encountered via the use of a simple GUI